cran/assignPOP/README.md

 </details>

 ## Cite this package
-Chen K-Y, Marschall EA, Sovic MG, Fries AC, Gibbs HL, Ludsin SA. assignPOP: An R package for population assignment using genetic, non-genetic, or integrated data in a machine-learning framework. *Methods in Ecology and Evolution*.
-2018;9:439–446. https://doi.org/10.1111/2041-210X.12897
+Chen, K. Y., Marschall, E. A., Sovic, M. G., Fries, A. C., Gibbs, H. L., & Ludsin, S. A. (2018). assign POP: An R package for population assignment using genetic, non-genetic, or integrated data in a machine-learning framework. *Methods in Ecology and Evolution*.
+9(2)439-446. https://doi.org/10.1111/2041-210X.12897

 ## Previous version
 Previous packages can be found and downloaded at the [releases page](https://github.com/alexkychen/assignPOP/releases)